 Air openings The required air opening sizes below are FREE AREA, after reduction for louver obstruction.
 See the important below for large spaces.
-SVF boiler WITH other appliances in the same room SVF boiler WITHOUT other appliances in the same room Air Vent (2) Air (2) Air () Air ( Two openings, each at least: 1 square inch per 1,000 Btuh of all appliances in the room, but not less than 100 in2.
-Two openings, each at least: 1 square inch per 1,000 Btuh of all appliances in the room, but not less than 100 in2. b Vent Seguration Segu Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Outside or ventilated attic Cutside or ventilated attic Vent (2) Air openings 0 to 12 Ventilated Ventilated Cutside or ventilated Vent Vent Vent (2) Air openings 0 to 12 Vent Two openings, each at least: 1 square inch per 4,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 4,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room epiggo ventor Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Requirements for using the single air opening option Requirements for using the single air opening option A single combustion air opening can be used for cases b, c, or d above, single opening must communicate directly to open air outside of the or to a space that communicates directly to the outside of the building The top of the opening must be within 12" of the ceiling.
-The free area of the opening must be at least equal to the sum of the equipment vent connectors in the space.
+SVF boiler WITH other appliances in the same room SVF boiler WITHOUT other appliances in the same room Air Vent (2) Air openings (2) Air openings (2) Air openings (2) Air openings (2) Air (2) Air ( Two openings, each at least: 1 square inch per 1,000 Btuh of all appliances in the room, but not less than 100 in2.
+Two openings, each at least: 1 square inch per 1,000 Btuh of all appliances in the room, but not less than 100 in2.
+Vent Vent Vent Vent (2) Air openings 0 to 12" Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Outside or ventilated attic Two openings, each at least: 1 square inch per 4,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 4,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room O to 12" Constrained by the second se Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Two openings, each at least: 1 square inch per 2,000 Btuh of all appliances in the room -OR- One opening at least: 1 square inch per 3,000 Btuh of all appliances in the room Requirements for using the single air opening option A single combustion air opening can be used for cases b, c, or d above, sized as lister provided that the following are met: The single opening must communicate directly to open air outside of the building or to a space that communicates directly to the outside of the building.
+The top of the opening must be within 12" of the ceiling.
+The free area of the opening must be at least equal to the sum of the areas of al equipment vent connectors in the space.
 IMPORTANT A special exception exists for large spaces.
 See the information to the right.
 No combustion air openings are needed when the boiler and other appliances are installed in a space with a volume no less than 50 cubic ft. per 1,000 Btuh of all appliances in the space.
 The building must NOT be of tight construction.
 Calculation: Take the total inputs of all appliances in MBH (1,000s Btuh) and multiply by 50.
-The space volume must be equal to or greater than the total of this calculation [Total appliances input in MBH x 50] ≥ space volume Example: For a total input of 1500 MBH (1,500,000 Btuh), the minimum space volum necessary would be 1500 x 50 = 75,000 cubic ft.
+The space volume must be equal to or greater than the total of this calculation.
+[Total appliances input in MBH x 50] ≥ space volume Example: For a total input of 1500 MBH (1,500,000 Btuh), the minimum space volume necessary would be 1500 x 50 = 75,000 cubic ft.